Justin Jones (Nevada politician)

-Biography
+Early life and education

-Jones was born in Granada Hills, California and grew up in California and Utah.
+Jones was born in Granada Hills, California, and grew up in California and Utah.
 Jones served a service mission for the Church of Jesus Christ of Latter-day Saints in Guatemala.
-He received his undergraduate degree in Political Science from Brigham Young University and his J.D. degree from George Washington University Law School.
+He received his undergraduate degree in political science from Brigham Young University and his J.D. degree from The George Washington University Law School.
 After law school, Jones served as a law clerk to U.S. District Court Judge Roger L. Hunt before going into private practice as an attorney in Las Vegas.
 Jones is currently a partner with the law firm of Jones Lovelock.
-Jones provides pro bono representation for child victims of domestic abuse and neglect through the Legal Aid Center of Southern Nevada.
-Justin has also served as counsel for Save Red Rock in its lengthy fight to prevent sprawl development in Red Rock Canyon.
-Justin has served on several community boards, including the United Way of Southern Nevada, Volunteer Center of Southern Nevada (past Chair), Nevadans for Background Checks, Battle Born Progress (past President), and Emerge Nevada.

-Jones is married to Las Vegas native Megan Krausman.
-Justin and Megan have two children, Gabby and Liam.

 Political career

+Nevada Legislature

-Jones ran for the Nevada Senate in 2012.
-He defeated Fred Conquest in the Democratic primary in June 2012 by a margin of 82.5% to 17.5%.
-He defeated Mari Nakashima St. Martin in the general election on November 6, 2012 by 301 votes.
+Jones announced he would run for the Nevada Senate in 2012 after Republican Elizabeth Halseth resigned her seat.
+Jones defeated Fred Conquest in the Democratic primary in June 2012 by a margin of 82.5% to 17.5%.
+He defeated Mari Nakashima St. Martin in the general election on November 6, 2012, by 301 votes.

 During the 2013 legislative session, Jones served as Assistant Majority Whip, Chair of the Senate Health and Human Services Committee, and on the Judiciary and Commerce and Labor Committees.
+In 2014, Jones also served as Chair of the Interim Legislative Committee on Health Care.

-Jones was defeated by Becky Harris in 2014.
+Jones was defeated by Republican Becky Harris in November 2014.

-Jones previously ran unsuccessfully in 2004 for the Nevada Assembly against Chad Christensen.
+Jones previously ran unsuccessfully in 2004 for the Nevada Assembly against Republican Chad Christensen.

-On May 22, 2017, Jones announced that he is running as a Democratic candidate for Clark County Commission, District F in 2018.
+Clark County Commission

+In May 2017, Jones announced his campaign as a Democratic candidate for the Clark County Commission seat being vacated in 2018 by Susan Brager, who was term-limited.
+Jones defeated Jason Hunt in the Democratic primary in June 2018 by a margin of 66% to 34%.
+He defeated Republican Tisha Black in the general election on November 6, 2018 by a margin of 54% to 46%.

+Jones ran for reelection in 2022, defeating Republican Drew Johnson by 336 votes.
+In September 2025, Jones announced that he would not run for re-election to the Clark County Commission in 2026.

+As a County Commissioner, Jones has also served on a number of regional boards, including as Chair of the Regional Transportation Commission of Southern Nevada, Chair of the Regional Flood Control District, Chair of the Springs Preserve Board of Trustees, Vice Chair of the Clark County Redevelopment Agency, Vice Chair of the Water Reclamation District, and on the Board of Directors of the Southern Nevada Water Authority, Southern Nevada Regional Planning Coalition, ImpactNV and Las Vegas Global Economic Alliance (2019-2023).
+Jones has also served as the local government representative on the Nevada Legislature Interim Legislative Subcommittee on Public Lands (2022, 2024).